Motor and Motor Group#

 setMaxTorque#

-setMaxTorque sets the maximum torque that a motor or motor group can spin at.
+setMaxTorque sets the most torque a motor or motor group is allowed to use.

 Description |